 Metal roofs are a beautiful and long-lasting alternative for homes and commercial businesses.
 But many people are concerned that the metal may interfere with their Wi-Fi signal.

 The relationship between a metal roof and WiFi signals is rather difficult.
 While a metal roof may cause a wireless connection to be disrupted, it’s usually not the main cause of reception issues.

 The reliability of your internet surfing and cell phone reception is usually affected by several factors.
 After all, many commercial buildings that frequently choose metal roofs have reliable WiFi and rely on their reception to do business.

 If you are thinking about a metal roof installation, the metal itself may not be as important as you think.
 You don’t have to give up the idea of having a metal roof because it is unlikely to make a difference with your signal.

 A metal roof will not affect your WiFi signal in your business or home if your internet access is provided via a cable or satellite dish.
 In these cases, the signal is received outside your building and delivered inside through a cable to your router and modem situated within your home or business.

 Your local satellite or cable provider will test and readjust the quality and strength of the WiFi signal that flows into your home if the signal is weak.
 Once the WiFi signal is detected, the performance of your router and modem will determine the power and range of your wireless connection.

-Other factors, such as router settings, cable connectors, the size of your home or building, and router placement, may affect the quality of your connection.
+Other factors, such as router settings, cable connectors, the size of your home or building, and router placement.
+This may affect the quality of your connection overall.
 But, the good news is that a metal roof will not affect the results of your signal if it is connecting via a satellite dish or through a cable company.
 If you are still having an issue, contact your local provider.